Col-E/recaf-developer-documentation/recaf-architecture/cdi.md

 For things like interactive controls that the user sees, they should not _ever_ track data by themselves.
 If a control cannot be tossed in the garbage without adverse side effects, it is poorly designed.
 These controls provide visual access to the data within the Recaf instance _(Like workspace contents)_, nothing more.

-This is briefly mentioned before when discussing _"when should I use X scope?"_.
+This is briefly mentioned before when discussing _"how do I know which scope to use?"_.

 **2. CDI cannot create proxies of classes with `final` methods, which UI classes often define**